 The process of water softening (Calgon) makes it so that organic and inorganic waste (poop and toilet paper) alike don't stick to the walls of your holding tank.
 The addition of laundry detergent or dish soap is used to penetrate any solid waste that may still get stuck to the walls or sensors in your RV and help rinse it away.
 This makes The Geo Method, but mostly soft water, a decent solution for cleaning the interior walls and sensors in your RV black water holding tank.
 Here are the steps:

 The process of water softening removes calcium and magnesium in water that can cling to your tank sensors, causing them to misread - which is a good thing.
 However, this process can also make the water uninhabitable for any bacteria inside your tank that assist in digesting the solid waste and can lead to clogs and backups.
 This is because the ingredients in Powdered Calgon cause a chemical reaction with hard water that raises the waters PH to levels that kill off good bacteria.
 The water softening process with Powdered Calgon also creates sodium bicarbonate (baking soda) as a byproduct of the chemical reaction with hard water.

-Those of you who understand how your holding tanks work know that bacteria and enzymes are a crucial element to maintaining clog and odor-free tanks.
+Many people don't fully grasp that bacteria and enzymes are a crucial element to maintaining clog and odor-free tanks.
 If you aren't familiar with this concept, you can learn more about how bacteria are a crucial element in reducing solid waste and reducing RV toilet odors.
-If you understand this concept, you can clearly see how The Geo Method would interfere with waste break down and odor reduction in your holding tank.
+If you fully understand this concept, you can clearly see how The Geo Method would interfere with waste break down and odor reduction in your holding tank.

 A quick primer on bacteria: Anaerobic bacteria, which is already in your gut and is present in human waste (poop), is much more resilient to chemicals and may often survive treatment with the The Geo Method.
 At first glance this sounds great!
-Unfortunately, though anaerobes are helpful in digesting solid waste, they also release methane and hydrogen sulfide gas which make that all-too-familiar toilet smell.
+Unfortunately, though anaerobes are helpful in digesting solid waste, they also release methane and hydrogen sulfide gas which make that all-too-familiar sewer smell.